jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/1_Hydrogen/2_Experiment.typ

 There are various theoretical models (reverse Joule-Thomson effect, electrostatic ignition, brush discharges, corona discharges, diffusion ignition, sudden adiabatic compression, hot surface ignition, mechanical friction and impact ignition) for self-ignition are mentioned @astbury2007spontaneous @Zhou2022 @Qiu2024 @Yang2021.
 Compression ignition, Joule-Thomson expansion, diffusion ignition, and ignition by hot surfaces are said to be unlikely ignition mechanisms for most unintentional releases of hydrogen at ambient temperature.
 Moreover, it is also quite possible that several of the mentioned mechanisms together would produce a self-ignition @astbury2007spontaneous.
 Intensive experimental investigations on the outflow of pressurized hydrogen into the free environment are carried out in @dryer2007spontaneous.
-Furthermore, it was noted here that simple 1-D shock calculations would suggest the following.
-The sudden release of compressed methane and natural gas can also cause spontaneous ignitions.
-This, however, at considerably higher compression pressures than with hydrogen.
 Other work doing invesigations with shock cylinderical tubes are
-@Mogi2008 @Golub2008 @Mogi2009 @Lee2011 @Jiang2019.
-Reviews on the topic of spontaneous ignition mechanism of pressurized hydrogen released through tubes can be found in @Qiu2024 and @Qiu2024.
+@Mogi2008 @Golub2008 @Mogi2009 @Lee2011 @Grune2014 @Duan2016 @Kitabayashi2013 @Gong2016 @Jiang2019 @Kim2013 @Wang2019.
+Reviews on the topic of spontaneous ignition mechanism of pressurized hydrogen released through tubes can be found in @Qiu2024 and @Yang2021.

-// ---------------------------------- here ---------------------------------- //
-The next work to be discussed in detail is @jallais2017effects.
-In the experiment presented therein, the effect of oxidizing agents, such as air, pure oxygen O₂, nitrous oxide N₂O, and acetylene C₂H₂, on the spontaneous ignition of hydrogen was investigated.
-The various oxidizing agents flow perpendicular to the hydrogen jet.
-Similar to the investigations already discussed, the hydrogen is also released here from a high-pressure vessel through a nozzle into the atmosphere.
-However, this atmosphere is now flowed through by various oxidizing agents, which represents a significant difference from earlier investigations with a free atmosphere.
-For the experiments, a straight expansion tube with a diameter of 4 mm and a length of 10 cm was used.
-The spontaneous ignition was observed with a high-speed camera and the external overpressures were measured.

-The results of the experiments in @jallais2017effects are shown in Figure 18.
-These illustrate the influence of the pressure in the hydrogen container and the ambient gas on causing a possible self-ignition.

-[Figure 18: Influence of pressure in the hydrogen container and surrounding gas atmosphere on the self-ignition of a hydrogen jet @jallais2017effects]

-First, it can be seen from the results in Figure 18 that increasing pressure in the hydrogen container increases the probability of self-ignition.
-Furthermore, it can be noted that at low pressure values, self-ignition could be avoided in all investigated gas environments.
-Preventing unwanted hydrogen ignitions is considered one of the most important safety requirements for the application of hydrogen in practice.
-If focusing exclusively on this criterion, the following conclusions can be drawn.
-Oxygen O₂ as the ambient gas leads to the most unsafe working conditions for working with hydrogen.
-Pure air and nitrous oxide N₂O, which according to the results are preferable, are nevertheless classified as unsafe by the author of this report.
-Only acetylene C₂H₂, which represents a combustible gas, could meet the safety requirements for p < 230 bar.

-Various literature sources, some of which are mentioned in @Rosen2018, can be used to derive recurring essential parameters to minimize the probability of occurrence of self-ignition.
-These are found in Table 25.
+The findings from these experimental investigations are not only helpful for conducting expmerintal investigations with hydrogen but also for the design of #gl_("swith", pl:true).

+// TODO their output linking to design for swith
 // TODO
 // check that with
 // 1.
 Research progress on the self-ignition of high-pressure hydrogen discharge: A review